 Gerry was a grunt with the Wolfhounds of the 25th Infantry Division.
 He has dug his fair share of foxholes.
 After a few minutes of exploration he begins to find some old positions.
 We don't know which side owned them.
-He carefully explores around the bottom of one foxhole explaining to me that when they vacated a position they would bury their trash at the bottom.
+He carefully explores around the bottom of one foxhole explaining to me that when they vacated a position they would bury their trash at the bottom perhaps covering a grenade with the pin pulled.
 The hole looks big enough for two men.
 Sure enough after several minutes of careful digging he unearths some old, empty C-Rat tins.
 Probably Americans positions, he says.
 Could have been NVA holes that were taken over by our troops after the battle.
-We can see several other holes and they form the beginning of a perimeter defense just below the horizon line of the hill.
+We can see several other holes and they form the beginning of a perimeter defense just below the horizon line or military crest of the hill.

 A Screaming Eagle veteran of the battle, Wayne Gaskins, has corresponded with me and was extremely generous to put his experiences of the battle onto paper.
 I have posted those reflections here, and hope to post other battle veterans in the future.
 I realize how painful recounting those events must be but I remain grateful and hope that they can serve as a permanent record of "scenes of our war."